awsdocs/aws-cdk-guide/v2/work-with-cdk-csharp.md

 In C\#, props are expressed using a props type\.
 In idiomatic C\# fashion, we can use an object initializer to set the various properties\.
 Here we're creating an Amazon S3 bucket using the `Bucket` construct; its corresponding props type is `BucketProps`\.

 ```
-var bucket = new Bucket(this, "MyBucket", new BucketProps {
+var bucket = new Bucket(this, "amzn-s3-demo-bucket", new BucketProps {
     Versioned = true
 });
 ```